sparcopen/open-research-doathon/Do-a-thon template files/on the day instructions.md

 ## Arrivals

-Set about an hour for people to filter in, think about providing some simple breakfast.
-Give people name tags, in fact, give them many!
-To keep things visable at distance we had a tag each for:
+Set about an hour for people to filter in and chat over breakfast.
+Give people stick on name tags, in fact, give them many!
+To keep things visible at distance have a tag each for:
 * First name
 * Contact (email / Twitter)
 * Some words to spark conversation (aka metadata)

 On Twitter, ask folks joining remote to say hello in your hashtag!

+Try and get folks on the wifi asap, one just one device.
+To save yourself crashing the internet tell them to stop using their usual syncing tools (dropbox, drive etc).
+They don't need it, and that's what causes most problems.

 ## Welcome

 Spend as little time as possible talking at the start.
 Important things to touch on are:

 * Context: At the highest level, why is the topic you're working on important?
-* What's the possiblity: What can happen at the event if people work for it?
+* What's the possibility: What can happen at the event if people work for it?
 * Logistics & house keeping
  * What's the program?
- * Where are the toilots, fire exits, wifi, food, etc.
+ * Where are the toilets, fire exits, wifi, food, etc.
  * Ask if folks don't want to be photographed

  You don't need slides for this, just use your repository.